A stable parareal-like method for the second order wave equation: The proposed method

-After correcting the energy components, i.e. the gradients and the weighted time derivatives, of the coarse solutions, it is necessary to reconstruct the wave field pair from the corrected energy components.
-In other words, from $[q,p]$ defined as the corrected energy components of a wave field pair $[w,\dot{w}]$
+After correcting the energy components, i.e. the gradients and the weighted time derivatives, of the coarse solutions, it is necessary to reconstruct the wavefield pair from the corrected energy components.
+In other words, we denote $[q,p]$ as the corrected energy components of a wavefield pair $[w,\dot{w}]$